Perform with talented young musicians in the largest ensemble program north of Boston, led by some of New England’s finest conductors.

 This ensemble focuses on nurturing and inspiring young string players.
 Conductor Paul Pinard works with the ensemble to develop proper tone quality, master bowing techniques, and refine ensemble skills.
 He also strives to encourage both musical and personal growth in each member by cultivating a sense of responsibility, commitment, self-discipline, and confidence.

 (If they are already in concert orchestra, or symphony orchestra, they do not need to audition.
 They will need to do seating auditions in the fall, however.
 If they wish to move up from concert to symphony orchestra, they will need to reaudition on these dates)

-A fast paced, high-level jazz performance ensemble consists of the area’s top high-school (and the occasional middle school) jazz musicians.
+A fast paced, high-level jazz performance ensemble consisting of the area’s top high-school (and the occasional middle school) jazz musicians.
 This ensemble’s primary focus is on developing the student’s technique, improvisational skills and deepening their understanding of jazz.
 Challenging repertoire will include standard, classic and modern jazz charts.
 Besides great improvisers, we seek STRONG CLASSICAL PERFORMERS with an interest in jazz as well!